danopolan/istqb_latex/content/1_fundamentals_of_testing.md

 Some testing does involve the execution of the component or system being tested; such testing is called dynamic testing.
 Other testing does not involve the execution of the component or system being tested; such testing is called static testing.
 So, testing also includes reviewing work products such as requirements, user stories, and source code.
 Another common misperception of testing is that it focuses entirely on verification of requirements, user stories, or other specifications.
 While testing does involve checking whether the system meets specified requirements, it also involves validation, which is checking whether the system will meet user and other stakeholder needs in its operational environment(s).

-This section does test if section links works.
-Link to [testing principles](#-Seven-Testing-Principles) should redirect you to the section Seven Testing Principles in this MD document.
-Link to [another file section](./1_intro.md#section-no1) will redirect you to the Section 1 in other MD document.
-Link to [another file](./1_intro.md) will redirect you to the the head of another MD document.

 Test activities are organized and carried out differently in different lifecycles (see section 2.1).